Ahmadk-g/Codeinsitute-PP1/README.md

 - __Get Started Section__

   - This section includes a short description of what the user can expect from our services.
-  - A linked button leads the user to our services page to get started.
-It also has a hover effect on laptops.
+  - A linked button leads the user to our services page to get started, featuring a hover effect on laptops.
   - The button is a feature that allows easy navigation through our website.